reedoooo/reactapp/README.md

 # Number and name of feature: 2 features.
-A button to open the image and a button to like the image.
+Added the Search Bar and some CSS and cleaned up the code.

 ## Estimate of time needed to complete: 4 hours

-## Start time: 2:11
+## Start time: 9:11pm

-## Finish time: 3:35
+## Finish time: 11:09pm

-## Actual time needed to complete: 1h and 24m
+## Actual time needed to complete: 2h and 2m